Have you ever looked at a painting and could swear that it was about to start moving? As if the frame could continue when you turn away. Have you...

 Symbolism as a term can be confusing.
-Usually grouped with the other post-impressionist movements, Symbolism emerged at just about the same time as Impressionism, but it is not entirely accurate to call it “post” Impressionist.
-So what exactly Symbolism was?
-Here are five facts about Symbolism that will help you understand it:
+Usually grouped with the other Post-Impressionist movements, Symbolism emerged at just about the same time as Impressionism, but it is not entirely accurate to call it “post” Impressionist.
+So what exactly was Symbolism?
+Here are five facts about Symbolism that will help you understand it!

-Symbolists weren’t enclosed in a distinct and homogeneous group, there were people across whole Europe who worked independently, had varying aesthetic goals but they all shared a similar mindset.
+Symbolists weren’t unified in a distinct and homogeneous group.
+Instead they resided across all of Europe and worked independently.
+They had varying aesthetic goals but all shared a similar mindset.
 Among the leading artists we should mention: Gustave Moreau, Gustav Klimt, Mikalojus Konstantinas Čiurlionis, Jacek Malczewski, Odilon Redon, Pierre Puvis de Chavannes, Edvard Munch, and Félicien Rops.
-Also, Auguste Rodin is sometimes considered a symbolist sculptor.
-Each of them perceived symbolism in a different way.
+Also, Auguste Rodin is sometimes considered a Symbolist sculptor.
+Each of them perceived Symbolism in a different way.

-The Symbolist painters used mythological and dream imagery.
+The third Symbolism fact is that painters used mythological and dream imagery.
 It all started with Edgar Allan Poe, whose works were translated by Baudelaire.
-The symbols used by Symbolism are not the familiar emblems of mainstream iconography but intensely personal, private, obscure and ambiguous references.
+The symbols used in Symbolism are not the familiar emblems of mainstream iconography but intensely personal, private, obscure, and ambiguous references.

-The Scream by Edvard Munch seems to be the most known Symbolist work.
+The Scream by Edvard Munch seems to be the most well-known Symbolist work.
 It is the best exemplification of the fin-de-siècle feelings of isolation, disillusionment, and psychological anguish conveyed through distorted forms, expressive colors, and fluid brushwork.
 Munch’s style is based on the real anxieties of modern existence.
-His paintings explore themes of illness, loneliness, despair, and mental suffering associated with love, conditions that Munch deemed emblematic of “modern psychic life.”
+His paintings explore themes of illness, loneliness, despair, and mental suffering associated with love.
+Munch deemed these conditions emblematic of “modern psychic life.”

-Woman became the favored symbol for the expression of these universal emotions, appearing alternately as wistful virgins and menacing femmes fatales.
+Women became the favored symbol for the expression of these universal emotions, appearing alternately as wistful virgins and menacing femmes fatales.
 In this latter category, Gustave Moreau popularized the motifs of Salome brandishing the head of John the Baptist and the man-eating sphinx through paintings such as Oedipus and the Sphinx.
-Klimt’s works were perceived as scandalous, as they shown women from Vienna upper-class as seductresses.
+Klimt’s works were perceived as scandalous, as they depicted women of Viennese upper-class as seductresses.